Skip to main content

 • Undertake pre-operative consultations, evaluating surgical risks and obtaining patient consent.

-• Perform emergency and programmed surgical interventions following MSF protocols.
+• Perform emergency and scheduled surgical interventions following MSF protocols.

 • Provide post-operative clinical care and collaborate with medical staff to ensure compliance.